Japan's MUFG, Mizuho in London rehiring spree despite Brexit

 The latest EY Financial Services Brexit Tracker showed 43 financial firms have announced plans to make local hires for more than 2,400 roles in the EU.
 The total number of jobs seen likely to relocate from London to the EU is around 7,000.

-Financial lobby group TheCityUK said the financial services industry employs 1.1 million across Britain, mainly in London.
+Financial lobby group TheCityUK said the financial services industry employs 1.1 million across Britain, mainly outside London.

 The Japanese banks had cut back too far and are taking advantage of a relative lack of competition, headhunters said.